Toolkit/viral vector technology for gene transfer

 the current practice of DBS is hampered by the relatively coarse level of neuromodulation achieved.
 Optogenetics, in contrast, offers the perspective of much more selective actions on the various physiological structures, provided that the stimulated cells are rendered sensitive to the action of light.

-viral vector technology for gene transfer and blue-light-activated DNA template ON switch address a similar problem space because they share translation.
+viral vector technology for gene transfer and Adeno-associated virus address a similar problem space because they share translation.

-Shared frame: shared target processes: translation; shared mechanisms: translation_control; same primary input modality: light
+Shared frame: same top-level item type; shared target processes: translation; shared mechanisms: translation_control; same primary input modality: light

-viral vector technology for gene transfer and cLIPS1 address a similar problem space because they share translation.
+viral vector technology for gene transfer and Deep Brain Stimulation address a similar problem space because they share translation.

-Shared frame: shared target processes: translation; shared mechanisms: translation_control; same primary input modality: light
+Shared frame: same top-level item type; shared target processes: translation; shared mechanisms: translation_control; same primary input modality: light

-viral vector technology for gene transfer and optogenetic systems adapted to regulate gene expression address a similar problem space because they share translation.
+viral vector technology for gene transfer and microfabricated LED cochlear implant address a similar problem space because they share translation.

-Shared frame: shared target processes: translation; shared mechanisms: translation_control; same primary input modality: light
+Shared frame: same top-level item type; shared target processes: translation; shared mechanisms: translation_control; same primary input modality: light

 Ranked Citations